Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZGP_light_sensor/application_implementation.md

 ```c
 "${StudioSdkPath}/hardware/kit/EFR32MG12_BRD4166A/config"
 ```

+## 2- modify the default callback file with our code:

+- Open the file gpd-sensor-callbacks.c.
+This is the implementation for the default sensor.

-- now we will add the necessary includes and definitions on top of gpd-sensor-callbacks.c, just after the #include already present in the base example:
+- now we will add the necessary includes and definitions for the Si1133 support on top of gpd-sensor-callbacks.c, just after the #include already present in the base example:

 ```c
 #include "em_i2c.h"